brandur/org/fragments/monkeybrains.md

 further reducing options for potential new targets for the antenna.

 A technician stopped by and proceeded to pace sullenly across my roof as he examined my new circumstances.
-It was overwhelmingly obvious inside the first five seconds that prospects were grim.
+It was overwhelmingly clear inside the first five seconds that prospects were grim.
 For the next half-hour he alternated between walking back and forth on the roof checking sight lines, dialing back into headquarters to have energetic conversations about local access points